Code Signing Troubleshooting

 For manually uploaded P12 certificates:

-Bundle ID Not Registered
+Bundle ID Registration Issues

 - Bundle ID in App Settings is not registered in Apple Developer